Carokyp/Doux-Matin/README.md

 * [Photoshop](https://www.adobe.com/uk/products/photoshop.html): was used for early design to help having a better idea of wish color and image will suit the website it was also used to resize, eadit picture but also creating the menus and the color pallette
 * [Visual Studio Git Source Control](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022): was used to commit and push or pull those into GitHub
 * [Balsamiq](https://balsamiq.com/): was used to create the wireframes during the design process.
+* [WAVE](https://wave.webaim.org/) & [Lighthouse](https://developer.chrome.com/docs/lighthouse) Used for accessibility testing to ensure that all content is readable and accessible to every user.
+* [HTML Validator](https://validator.w3.org/#validate_by_input) Confirmed the HTML code is valid, with no errors detected.
+* [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) Verified the CSS code, with no errors detected.
+* [JS-Beautify](https://beautifier.io/) Checked the formatting and structure of the HTML and CSS for consistency and readability.
+* [Squoosh](https://squoosh.app) was used in this project to resize, compress, and optimise images for the web, ensuring they load quickly while maintaining visual quality

 ## Testing